How do I obtain a letter of good standing or enrollment verification?

 When is the application deadline?

 The application deadlines vary for each program.
 Please contact the individual programs for exact information.
+Please note that in order to be considered for funding you must submit your application for the early January deadline unless you have special permission from the Director of the Graduate Program associated with the program to which you are applying.
 Generally, the application deadlines are as follows:

 - Spring semester: Mid July-International Applicants, Mid November - US Citizens